NET-BYU/networking-course/_pages/overview.md

 ## Communication
-All communication will be done over Slack.
-Slack is intended to be used for announcements, questions, and facilitate student communication.
-If you have a question, ask it on Slack so that everyone can benefit from seeing the question and answer.
+All communication will be done over Teams.
+Teams is intended to be used for announcements, questions, and facilitate student communication.
+If you have a question, ask it on Teams so that everyone can benefit from seeing the question and answer.

 ## Attendance and Participation
 This is a senior-level class, and I expect senior-level participation.
 I expect all students to attend every lecture and be engaged in the lecture.
 Asking and answering questions in class is essential.
 When you are in a lecture, I expect your attention, so students should not be on their phones or doing non-class related things on laptops.